Ben Elliott

 Public law

-Ben has extensive experience of judicial review proceedings involving tax issues, in particular in cases concerning HMRC’s information powers, APNs and follower notices, the Disguised Remuneration Repayment Scheme 2020 and the Loan Charge, and HMRC’s enforcement and seizure powers.
+Ben has extensive experience of judicial review proceedings involving tax issues, in particular in cases concerning HMRC’s information powers, APNs and follower notices, the Disguised Remuneration Repayment Scheme 2020 and the Loan Charge, sovereign immunity and HMRC’s enforcement and seizure powers.
+He is the co-author of the Judicial Review chapter in the Tax Litigation Handbook.

 Recent cases include: